GTuritto/SourceCodeFlatener_Extension/docs/README.md

 ## Contents

+### Project Documentation

+Documentation related to the project itself is stored in the `project` directory:

-- [Development Guide](./DEVELOPMENT.md) - Information for developers contributing to the extension
+- [Contributing Guide](./project/CONTRIBUTING.md) - Guidelines for contributing to the project
+- [Changelog](./project/CHANGELOG.md) - Version history and release notes

-- [Publishing Guide](./PUBLISHING.md) - Instructions for publishing the extension to the VS Code Marketplace
+The Marketplace description is stored in `assets/marketplace/MARKETPLACE.md` as it relates to the VS Code Marketplace presentation.

 ## Extension Features